We found 6 providers with an interest in gastrointestinal problems and who accept First Health near Shenandoah, TX.

 All Interests: Irritable Bowel Syndrome, Colon Problems, Esophagus Problems, Gastrointestinal Problems, ...
 (Read more)

-Dr. Mark Pidala specializes in general surgery and colon & rectal surgery and practices in Houston, TX and The Woodlands, TX.
-His areas of expertise include the following: warts, colon cancer, and crohn's disease.
-Dr. Pidala accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
-He studied medicine at the University of Cincinnati College of Medicine and Northeast Ohio Medical University.
-For his professional training, Dr. Pidala completed a residency program at Summa Akron City Hospital.
-He has received the following distinction: Texas Super Doctors.
-He is conversant in Spanish.
-Dr. Pidala is affiliated with Memorial Hermann Southeast Hospital, Memorial Hermann Sugar Land Hospital, and Houston Methodist.
-New patients are welcome to contact his office for an appointment.
+Dr. Mark Pidala is a general surgery and colon & rectal surgery specialist.
+Clinical interests for Dr. Pidala include warts, colon cancer, and crohn's disease.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
+He graduated from the University of Cincinnati College of Medicine and Northeast Ohio Medical University and then he performed his residency at Summa Akron City Hospital.
+He has received professional recognition including the following: Texas Super Doctors.
+Dr. Pidala speaks Spanish.
+He is professionally affiliated with Memorial Hermann Southeast Hospital, Memorial Hermann Sugar Land Hospital, and Houston Methodist.
+Dr. Pidala has an open panel.

 Relevant Interests: , colon cancer, Crohn's disease, colon problems, hemorrhoids